admiral-boxcat/SteamVR-Template/README.md

 *	Selectable controllers skins & opacity
 *	Select alternate meshes for controllers

-#*2.
-Setup*
+# Setup

 Files can be found at [OneDrive](https://onedrive.live.com/redir?resid=6283336A7C9CA810!6527&authkey=!AJMU7UC1E0IlaGc&ithint=folder%2czip)

 GitHub version at https://github.com/ProteusVR/SteamVR-Template (you need to be logged to Github to open the link)

 ## *To install as a template*
-Just unzip into the appropriate templates directory like C:\Program Files\Unreal Engine[Version]\Templates for launcher version or[ForkLocation]\UE4\Templates for source version.
+Just unzip into the appropriate templates directory like `C:\Program Files\Unreal Engine[Version]\Templates` for launcher version or`[ForkLocation]\UE4\Templates` for source version.
 Launch a new project, and you'll find it in the blueprint section.
 ## *To install as a project file*
 Unzip in your usual projects folder.
-Then, delete the file SteamVR_x-x/Config/TemplateDefs.ini and you’re ready to go.
+Then, delete the file `SteamVR_x-x/Config/TemplateDefs.ini` and you’re ready to go.

+# Known bugs (will be fixed in 1.10)

+* Lightsaber: on/off left hand; glowing light same color as blade
+* Teleport: Adjustable "safe" value to teleport on uneven surfaces
+* Grab function: drop problem when both hands are grabbing objects at the same time
+* Vehicle: Vehicle will rotate with controller input
+* Chaperone bounds will spawn meshes instead of particles, retriggerable

+#Next new features of 1.10:
+* Teleport/Exit matinee platform
+* Penguin's TD menus
+* Rotate playground in teleportation